tomaslibal/ua-detection/README.md

 ### Test

 `make test` compiles the test suite and runs it.
-If stdout prints "ALL TESTS PASSED" the suite returned with no errors.
-Otherwise, it will stop on the first error printing the test file and corresponding line number where the error occured.
+There are multiple test runners for each class and they print OK(###) if all tests within that runner passed (### is the number of passing tests).
+Otherwise, it prints the test errors with the message (if the message was defined).

 ### Disclaimers